What Is a Brand and Why is Branding Used in SBCC?

 Branding is a marketing technique that has been successfully used in the commercial sector for years to sell products and services.
 The brand is the idea or promise made to the consumer to distinguish the product or service from its competition.
 It is expressed in names, terms, logos, symbols or designs.
 Brands help to define quality, build awareness and recognition, and help the consumer form long-term relationships with products and services.
 Some of the most globally successful commercial companies – like Coca-Cola® and Apple® – have the most recognized and respected brands.

 A brand strategy is created to develop a brand.
-The brand strategy is comprised of 1) the brand positioning, 2) the brand personality and 3) the brand execution.
-This guide discusses brand positioning.
-Brand personality and brand execution are introduced in How to Create a Brand Strategy Part 3: Developing the Personality and Look of a Brand.
+The brand strategy is comprised of three main components: the brand positioning, the brand personality and the brand execution.
+Brand positioning was discussed in Part 2 of this guide.
+Part 1 covered using audience insight to inform a brand.
+This guide will address brand personality and brand execution.

 P. Kotler, N. Lee.
 Social Marketing: Influencing Behaviors for Good.
 Sage Publications, Los Angeles, CA, 2008.

-After completing the activities in this guide, the team will be able to:
+After completing the activities in this guide, the project team will be able to:

 Estimated Time Needed